KateEllen/Animal-Quiz/README.md

   - Select the save button.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://kateellen.github.io/life-hacks/

 The live link can be found here - https://kateellen.github.io/Animal-Quiz/

 ### Credits